 Looking for a way to spend the day having fun splashing around in the Lone Star State?
 I’ve got you covered with this list of 10 of the best water parks in Texas.
 A water park is a great way to beat the heat and if you’re in Texas, you know how necessary that is.
-Whether you want to hang out in the kiddie area, float on a tube on a lazy river or zip down a super-fast slide, this list has something for you.
+Whether you want to hang out in the kiddie area, float on a tube on a lazy river or zip down a super-fast slide, this list of Texas Water Parks has something for you.
 And besides, if you’re looking for things to do with kids in Texas, it’s HOT here most of the year, so what better way to spend a hot day than a Texas water park?

 10 of the Best Water Parks in Texas